Marcus-Bloomfield/GameProject/README.md

 -   As a user, I want to move a certain distance within the range I have.
 -   As a user, I want to move and attack in one turn.
 -   As a user, I want to deal damage to an enemy through a physical attack.
--   As a user, I want to deal damage to an enemy through a magical attack.
 -   As a user, I want to deal a reasonable amount of damage to an enemy.
 -   As a user, I want to be able to defeat an enemy by reducing its health to 0.
--   As a user, I shouldn't be able to use a magic attack if my magic power is less than the required amount.
 -   As a user, I shouldn't be able to attack an enemy if I'm not close enough.
 -   As a user, I shouldn't be able to move into the area that my allies or enemies are in.
 -   As a user, I shouldn't be able to attack my allies.
 -   As a user, I want my allies to be able to die.
--   As a user, I want to be able to revive my allies.
--   As a user, I want to be able to see my health and MP on a display at the bottom of the screen.
--   As a user, I want to see when my allies' turn is coming next in the turn order bar.
--   As a user, I want to see when my enemies' turn is coming next in the turn order bar.

 ### Nice to haves
 -   As a user, I want to be able to use an item to heal my health or restore magic power.